 Traditionally, the team relied predominantly on email to communicate with its employees, who were located at multiple offices across the country.
-But due to the large volume of daily emails, communicators had no way of tracking whether the content was getting read; if it was of interest; and importantly, whether staff were up to date with important company news and information critical to their job.
+But due to the large volume of daily emails, communicators had no way of tracking whether the content was relevant and getting read, or whether staff were up to date with company news and information critical to their job.

 Recognizing the problem was only going to get worse, Sterling Bank began to investigate alternative communication methods.

 For example, as its staff deal with significant financial services and transactions, Sterling Bank did not want users to have to switch windows when reading their emails.

+The desktop alerts and tickers enable staff to be informed of important updates the moment they happen.
 The quizzes and surveys gave the internal communications team a holistic view and statistics on campaigns, to help make informed decisions.

-Internal communications have significantly improved within the bank: control of this important business function has been regained.
+Internal communications have significantly improved within the bank – control of this important business function has been regained.

-First of all, there has been a dramatic drop in the amount of emails sent to employees and therefore fewer distractions.
-As Kelvin Igbodo, Communications and Marketing Manager at Sterling Bank, explains: “Staff can focus more on their duties without the constant interruption of emails.
+There has been a dramatic drop in the amount of emails sent to employees, and therefore fewer distractions.
+As Kelvin explains, “Staff can focus more on their duties without the constant interruption of emails.
 This allows for more productivity.”

 It also means that when a message is delivered via the SnapComms platform, staff know to take notice.
 Important news is finally getting the required attention.

-An extra plus is that there is now a stronger sense of identity and value attached to the Sterling Bank brand.
+There is now a stronger sense of identity and value attached to the Sterling Bank brand.
 Clever use of visuals and imagery is helping to inspire a greater sense of pride amongst staff, in a way that a wordy email never could.